embedded-robotics/datascience/README.md

 # datascience
-This repository will list all the data analysis tutorials and code fragments used in the tutorials
+This repository will list all the data analysis tutorials and code fragments used in the data science tutorials